Ingram-01/geostack-docs/docs/expressions.rst

 Expressions are text/strings that you can use with Geostack for take control of a Property.

-Every Expressions are located under any Property UI that supported it.
+Every Expressions are located under any property that supported it.

 .. figure:: images/expression_field.gif
   :width: 300